lucabaroni/Stimulation_protocol/README.md

     "sf_grating": [0.01, 0.02, 0.04, 0.08, 0.16, 0.32], #spatial frequency of grating stimuli in cycles per degree
-    "Nori_grating": 16 # number of different orientation of visual stimuli }
+    "Nori_grating": 16 # number of different orientation of visual stimuli "size_grating" : 200 # temporarely needs to be adjusted by hand to have fullscreen grating stimuli (units=deg) }
 ```